gvwilson/thirdbit/src/fiction/bear/index.md

 She appreciated him keeping a straight face—she knew how odd cloudherds' names sounded to lowlanders.
 Even in the capital,
-people had sniggered when Aft introduced herself as "Disgusting Aftertaste".
+people had sniggered when Aft introduced himself as "Disgusting Aftertaste".
 "We'll see who's laughing when the dragons fly," Aft had said darkly.
 "We'll see if *their* names save *them* from being eaten."